roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-GDB.md

 InstallProtocolInterface: BC62157E-3E33-4FEC-9920-2D3B36D750DF 6F0FF10

 ```
-Loading driver at `0x00006AEE000 ` is the memory location where your UEFI Application is loaded.
+See that `Loading driver at 0x00006AEE000`  is the memory location where your UEFI Application is loaded.
 Keep this address in mind.
 Additionally you might add a DEBUG statement to your application something like the following to get the entry point of your code. :
 ```